harrystech/arthur-tools/json_logging/README.md

 # JSON-formatted Logging

-The package `json_logging` supports regular Python logging to be formatted as JSON which makes it much easier to poss-process, for example, by loading log lines into an Elasticsearch cluster.
+The package `json_logging` supports regular Python logging to be formatted as JSON which makes it much easier to post-process, for example, by loading log lines into an Elasticsearch cluster or by defining metrics in CloudWatch.

 ## Fields